-- 1. Review and take appropriate action on curricula and semester schedules of the department; - 2.
-Establish communication within the department to ensure the dissemination of information and to ensure timely feedback on requests from the Dean and varied constituents of the University; - 3.
-Prepare an annual budget and report for the department in accordance with University accountability measures; - 4.
-Supervise faculty, directors and coordinators in the performance of their duties to ensure quality instruction, program productivity, and effective service to students; - 5.
-Assign courses and faculty workload after consultation with the faculty;
+1. Review and take appropriate action on curricula and semester schedules of the department;

+2. Establish communication within the department to ensure the dissemination of information and to ensure timely feedback on requests from the Dean and varied constituents of the University;

+3. Prepare an annual budget and report for the department in accordance with University accountability measures;

+4. Supervise faculty, directors, and coordinators in the performance of their duties to ensure quality instruction, program productivity, and effective service to students;

+5. Assign courses and faculty workload after consultation with the faculty;

-- 6. Provide planning and monitoring, in collaboration with the faculty, for continuous evaluation and upgrading of curricula in the department in light of institutional objectives, current educational trends, and student and societal needs; - 7.
-Recommend through appropriate administrative channels, appointments, promotions, tenure, salary increases, and non-reappointments for the departmental faculty and staff; - 8.
-Ensure the professional orientation of new faculty; - 9.
-In accordance with AAMU regulations, approve textbooks and other materials to be used for courses offered in the Department; - 10.
-Supervise and objectively evaluate the performance of the faculty, directors, coordinators, and other non-academic staff in the department; - 11.
-Teach 2 undergraduate courses per semester (6 semester credit hours) or equivalent; - 12.
-Perform such other duties as may be required by the University and assigned by the Dean.
+6. Provide planning and monitoring, in collaboration with the faculty, for continuous evaluation and upgrading of curricula in the department in light of institutional objectives, current educational trends, and student and societal needs;

+7. Recommend through appropriate administrative channels, appointments, promotions, tenure, salary increases, and non-reappointments for the departmental faculty and staff;

+8. Ensure the professional orientation of new faculty;

+9. Approve textbooks and other materials to be used for courses offered in the Department, in accordance with Alabama Agricultural and Mechanical University regulations;

+10. Supervise and objectively evaluate the performance of the faculty, directors, coordinators, and other non-academic staff in the department;

+11. Teach two (2) undergraduate courses per semester (six (6) semester credit hours) or equivalent; and

+12. Perform such other duties as may be required by the University and assigned by the Dean.

-2.4.6 THE ACADEMIC COORDINATORS AND CENTER DIRECTORS
+2.4.9 THE ACADEMIC COORDINATORS AND CENTER DIRECTORS

 Academic Coordinators and Center Directors report directly to chairs and provide leadership.
 The Academic Coordinator provides leadership for some graduate degree-granting programs.
 Center Directors provide leadership for major research activities in some departments.
 The positions of Academic Coordinator and Center Director are not tenured positions in office.
 Tenure as a faculty member is a matter of separate privilege.

-2.4.6.1 ACADEMIC COORDINATORS
+2.4.9.1 ACADEMIC COORDINATORS

 Degree-granting academic programs within departments are led by Academic Coordinators who are responsible for providing leadership and directing the instruction, research, and activities of the academic unit.
-In formal consultation with faculty, the Coordinator's major duty is to ensure the unit is in compliance with SACS, ACHE and discipline -specific accrediting bodies.
-Academic Coordinators assist the Chair with goal setting, long- and short-range planning, recruiting, outcome assessments, student advising, recommendations of faculty and staff to fill vacancies, updating the curriculum, and preparing teaching assignments and course offerings.
-Academic Coordinators are either tenured or tenure-track faculty with the rank of Assistant Professor or higher who report to the Department Chair.
-Formally classified as faculty members with limited administrative duties, coordinators may be granted up to 25% release time per semester and serve at the pleasure of the President.
+Academic Coordinators are appointed by the chair with approval by the dean and Provost of Academic Affairs.
+In formal consultation with faculty, the Coordinator's primary duty is to ensure the unit is in compliance with SACS-COC, ACHE, and discipline-specific accrediting bodies.
+Academic Coordinators assist the chair with goal setting, long-and short-range planning, recruiting, outcome assessments, student advising, recommendations of faculty and staff to fill vacancies, updating the curriculum, and preparing teaching assignments and course offerings.
+Academic Coordinators are either tenured or tenure-track faculty with the rank of Assistant Professor or higher who report to the department chair.
+Formally classified as faculty members with limited administrative duties, coordinators may be granted up to 25% release time per semester.
 When a faculty member ceases to serve as an academic coordinator, he/she returns to his full time teaching/research duties, and his/her contract is reverted to nine months.
 Academic coordinators are not considered administrators in regards to committee assignments.

-2.4.6.2 CENTER DIRECTORS
+2.4.9.2 CENTER DIRECTORS